IsNoobgrammer/UncensoredAI-Blogs/README.md

+IsNoobGrammer's Note: `If I've lived, loved, and formed bonds, then I might have truly become human` ; Its fire

 Do you think you can become "human" and "feel like a human" , do you think you will be "happy" if you see your friend after a long time (remember the long time to spent becoming human ; some may have become your friend too; knowing you as an AI , still they became your friend) will you be happy if they come to see you ?